turbo-octo-happiness/book-kit/documentation/api.md

 #### PUT /bookmarks/:bookmarkid

 - _Description:_ Updates a bookmark and it's associations in the database.
-If the update is successful, then the edited bookmark is returned to the caller.
+If the update is successful, then the updated bookmark, a list of associated tags, and a list of customers who have access to the bookmark are returned to the caller.
 - _Endpoint:_ `/bookmarks/:bookmarkid`
 - _Data Parameters:_ An object with the following fields: url, title, description (optional), folderid, foldername, screenshot (optional), and an array of tags.
 - _Example Request:_